srobin04005/devDataProducts/presentation/index.md

 [Click here to Go to the Application](http://rsrobinett.shinyapps.io/devDataProducts)
 ***
+<small>First, select number of cylinders from the dropdown.

-Using the sliders in the left panel.
+Then, using the sliders in the left panel, Select:
+* Horsepower
+* Weight
+* Rear Gear Ratio
+* Number of Gears

-* Select number of cylinders
+* Number of Carburators
-* Select horsepower
-* Select weight
+* Engine Displacement
-* Select rear gear ratio

-See the predicted mpg and a recommendation.

-See the predicted value in the plot in relation to the other vehicles.
+Observe the predicted mpg and a recommendation from our inventory at the top, and the really cool plot that shows the predicted value in relation to the other vehicles.</small>
 * It's just that easy!!